Professional Mental Health Assessments In Singapore To Help You Gain Clarity, Answers, And Support.

 Trouble focusing

-Tasks fell harder than they
+Tasks feel harder than they

-should - even with effort
+should – even with effort.

 Emotional ups & downs